crashixx/Susint/CODE_OF_CONDUCT.md

-# Code of Conduct - Cooked-Grabber
+# Code of Conduct - Susint

 ## Our Pledge